 The highest level positions below the Sheriff within the Sheriff's Office are the Undersheriff and the Chief Deputy.
-There is one incumbent serving as Chief Deputy making \$122,400 in a range with a minimum of \$88,495 and maximum of \$141,592.

-There is a salary differential between the actual salary of the Sheriff and Chief Deputy of 14%.
-There is one incumbent serving as Undersheriff making \$127,400 in a range with a minimum of \$95,063 and maximum of \$133,083.
-There is a salary differential between the actual salary of the Sheriff and Chief Deputy of 9.9%.
+There are three incumbents serving as Chief Deputy, two at \$132,576, and one at \$139,955.
+The Chief Deputy classification has a range with a minimum of \$93,061 and maximum of \$148,897.
+There is a salary differential between the actual salary of the Sheriff and top salaried Chief Deputy of 5.2%.
+There is no incumbent in the classification of Undersheriff.
 Compensation theory suggests the spread between the supervisor and subordinate should be 10% to 25%.
-The current separation between Sheriff and direct reports is reasonably adequate, but should be reviewed by future Salary Commissions.
+The current difference between the salaries of the Sheriff and direct reports is very narrow and may be further reduced if the Sheriff's direct reports receive merit increases on their range in addition to cost of living increases during the next two years.